Skip to product information

 Our range of Beech (Fagus sylvatica) bare root plants

 We have Beech bare root plants in several sizes and specifications.
-The 1U1 specification plants are seedlings (often called whips) which were planted from seed in the spring and instead of being sold in the following November to April period they are kept in the same position in our fields and grown on for a further year or longer which makes a strong bushy plant.
+The 1U1 2 year old specification plants are seedlings (often called whips) which were planted from seed in the spring and instead of being sold in the following November to April period they are kept in the same position in our fields and grown on for a further year or longer which makes a strong bushy 2 year old plant.
 In early spring we undercut the roots to encourage fibrous root development.

 We also have beech transplants which begin as one year old whips which are lifted, have their roots manually trimmed to encourage bushy growth and are then planted back out for one or more growing seasons in a different area of our fields at lower density to give each plant more space, nutrients and water.